cohenchris/website/content/projects/zigbee.md

 IKEA also makes a wide array of reasonably priced, good-looking Zigbee devices.
 Even better, from what I've read online, these devices tend to integrate seamlessly with nearly every other manufacturer's hardware.

+PLEASE NOTE - I use HomeAssistant to control everything, and will mention it throughout these next few sections.
+If you're curious, the final section in this article will cover HomeAssistant setup.

 ## Hub
 Your very first Zigbee purchase should be a hub.
 This hub is a central point of communication for all devices, and you will use this to control everything.